Targeted Quality Measurement of Health Care Providers: Simulation study

 \subsection{Comparative performances}

-We evaluate the performance of the methods from an aggregate, system-level perspective, in terms of bias and root mean square error (RMSE), and from an individual, practice-level perspective, in terms of errors in estimated practice rankings.
-For both perspectives, we consider three targets, corresponding to all the patients in the overall system of practices, and the patients in the smallest and largest practices across simulated data sets.
+We evaluate the performance of all the methods from two perspectives: an {absolute} perspective, focusing on bias and root mean square error (RMSE) {of the estimated survival rates (Tables \ref{tab_the_system_perspective} and \ref{tab_the_system_perspective_200})}, and a {relative} perspective, based on the errors in the estimated practice rankings {(Tables \ref{tab_the_practice_perspective} and \ref{tab_the_practice_perspective_200})}.
+For both perspectives, we consider three target profiles: patients across the overall system of practices, {patients in one practice near the center of covariate distribution, and patients in one practice at the boundary of covariate distribution}.
 We evaluate the performance of the methods described in Table \ref{tab_methods}.